dohlee/chromoformer/README.md

 To install the appropriate environment for Chromoformer, you should install [conda](https://docs.conda.io/en/latest/) package manager.

-After installing `conda` and placing the `conda` executable in The following command will create `conda` environment named `chromoformer` installed with a GPU-compatible version of `pytorch`.
+After installing `conda` and placing the `conda` executable in `PATH`, the following command will create `conda` environment named `chromoformer` installed with a GPU-compatible version of `pytorch`.
 It will take up to 30 minutes to setup the environment, but may vary upon the Internet connection and package cache states.
 ```
 conda env create -f environment.yaml && \
 conda activate chromoformer && \